Tour of Britain: St. Andrews, Scotland

 St. Rules Tower

-St. Andrews Cathedral’s construction began in 1158, and was dedicated in 1318.
+St. Andrews Cathedral’s construction began in 1158 and was dedicated in 1318.
 The cathedral served as the center for the Medieval Catholic Church in Scotland until the Scottish Reformation of 1559, when the building was stripped of its altars and images.
 In 1561, it was abandoned and left to ruin.
-In its day the Cathedral was 391 feet long, 168 feet wide and 100 feet high, the largest church to have been built in Scotland.
-Again the legend has it that the relics of St. Andrew were moved from St. Rule Church to the cathedral after its dedication; however there is no record as to where these relics went after it was abandoned.
+In its day, the Cathedral was 391 feet long, 168 feet wide, and 100 feet high, making it the largest church ever built in Scotland.
+Again, the legend has it that the relics of St. Andrew were transferred from St. Rule’s Church to the cathedral after its dedication; however, there is no record of what happened to these relics after the church was abandoned.

-One thought on “Tour of Britain continues: St. Andrews, Scotland
+One thought on “Tour of Britain: St. Andrews, Scotland